 Traditional kosher restaurants serve Middle Eastern cuisine alongside charming mystical-themed cafes that close early for Sabbath.
 Historic guesthouses and spiritual retreat centers provide authentic accommodation in converted stone buildings.
 The neighborhood is best explored on foot, though sturdy shoes are essential for navigating the steep medieval pathways.

 If museums are on your list of things to see in Safed, then you might want to head to Otzar Hastam of Tzfat.
-If you want to see more of the museums in Safed, Israel Bible Museum isn't far either.
+If you want to see more of the museums in Safed, Museum of Hungarian Speaking Jewry isn't far either.

-You can study the exhibits at Israel Bible Museum, a museum with a storied past, during your travels to Safed.
-Amble around the area's seaside, or seek out its hiking trails.
+You can study the exhibits at Museum of Hungarian Speaking Jewry, a museum with a storied past, during your travels to Safed.
+While you're in the area, stroll along the seaside.

 If you're looking for a place to get away, look no further than Safed.
 Whether you're planning to stay for a night or for the week, the area around Safed has accommodations to fit every need.
 Search for hotels in Safed with Hotels.com by checking our online map.
 Our map displays the areas and neighborhoods around all Safed hotels so you can see how close you are from landmarks and attractions, and then refine your search within the larger area.
 The best Safed hotel deals are here with our lowest price guarantee.